lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ### CRED_I and CRED_R

 CRED_I and CRED_R are authentication credentials associated with the PSK.
-In addition to the PSK itself, each entity (Initiator and Responder) MUST be provisioned out-of-band with both CRED_I and CRED_R, since these credentials are not conveyed in any EDHOC-PSK message.
 The notation CRED_x refers to either CRED_I or CRED_R.
 Authentication is achieved implicitly through the successful use of the PSK to derive keying material, and to encrypt and subsequently decrypt protected messages.

 When using an external PSK, a common representation of CRED_I and CRED_R is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}}, where the 'cnf' claim includes the confirmation method COSE_Key.
 An example of CRED_I and CRED_R is shown below: